Our Team

 He earned his master’s degree from the University of Florida in Arts in Medicine, with a concentration in studio art in community-based settings.
 As an educator and practicing artist, Crosland bridges visual art, research, and public engagement through collaborative and process-driven work.

-Research Assistants
+Research & Design Assistants

 Students in the Judy Genshaft Honors College in Tampa & St. Petersburg have significant roles in the direction and execution of our work.